basierend auf Bewertungen

 Mushroom extracts contain in particular the highly effective and bioactive polysaccharides and glucans in high concentrations, which are relevant for the immune system.

-The extraction not only causes the release of the active substances from the cell organelles, but also the enrichment of the fungal Active substances by separating the insoluble accompanying substances.
+The extraction not only causes the release of the active substances from the cell organelles, but also the enrichment of the fungal active substances through the separation of the insoluble accompanying substances.

-Another advantage of extracts compared to powder is the standardization and reproducibility.
-In this way, the dosage and combination with other preparations can be carried out precisely and in a targeted manner.
+Another advantage of extracts over powder is their ability to be standardized and reproducible.
+This means that the dosage and combination with other preparations can be carried out precisely and in a targeted manner.

 Why are extracts better than mushroom powder?